DarrenKirby/cozenage/README.md

 *Getting close to being ready for prime time*

+`Cozenage` requires one of [readline](https://tiswww.cwru.edu/php/chet/readline/rltop.html) or libedit for the REPL.
+It requires [ICU](https://github.com/unicode-org/icu) for Unicode.
+These will almost certainly be installed already on any sort of development rig.
+It requires the [Boehm-Demers-Weiser Garbage Collector](https://github.com/bdwgc/bdwgc) which may or may not be installed already on your system.

 If you have cmake, run `make`.

 If you do not have cmake, run `make nocmake`.

 To build the tests run `make tests`.
 You will need `criterion` installed.

 To delete objects and binaries run `make clean`

 Then run `./cozenage` to enter the funhouse.

+You can add the `-l/--library` flag with a comma-delimited list of libraries to load on startup (ie: complex,inexact,char etc.).

 ## Builtin Procedures (scheme base)